AltiMario/Grants-Program/applications/grandpa_verification.md

     ...
 ```

-Of course doing it like this is unergonomic from the point of view of
+However, doing it this way is not ergonomic from the point of view of
-programming, instead we may end using `classes` or `modules` to
+programming.
+Instead, we can use `classes` or `modules` to
-reuse the property with ease.
+reuse this property with ease.

 Then we would have a class like: